glaba13/IPCone/readme.md

 In addition, there is no specific serialisation, so with this general solution  it is defined individually for each class.

+### Object Pool are used to handle the registration of the objects (the descriptor is returned from the server)

 ## 3. Test